 #5: Classic Camel Coat

 Style Notes: Consider this your biggest purchase.
-A winter coat that you love will last you close to six months is a good idea (which is incredible for cost per wear when you think about it).
+A winter coat that you love can be worn for almost six months of the year (which is incredible for cost per wear when you think about it).
 They don't come more versatile than camel.

 #6: Tread-Sole Boots

-Style Notes: Shoes need to do these three things in the winter: Keep your feet warm, keep you from slipping and be able to withstand the grim and slush.
+Style Notes: Shoes need to do these three things in the winter: keep your feet warm, keep you from slipping and withstand the grim and slush.
 These tread-sole boots have got you.